nutsdb/nutsdb/README.md

 #### BoltDB

 BoltDB is similar to NutsDB, both use B+tree and support transaction.
 However, Bolt uses a B+tree internally and only a single file, and NutsDB is based on bitcask model with  multiple log files.
 NutsDB supports TTL and many data structures, but BoltDB not supports them .
-NutsDB offers high-performance reads and writes, but BoltDb writes performance not so good.

 #### LevelDB, RocksDB

 LevelDB and RocksDB are based on a log-structured merge-tree (LSM tree).An LSM tree optimizes random writes by using a write ahead log and multi-tiered, sorted files called SSTables.
 LevelDB does not have transactions.
 It supports batch writing of key/values pairs and it supports read snapshots but it will not give you the ability to do a compare-and-swap operation safely.
-NutsDB supports fully serializable transactions.
+NutsDB supports many data structures, but they not support them.

 #### Badger